unbywyd/tsdiapi-cron/README.md

-# TSDIAPI-Cron: Cron Scheduler Plugin for TSDIAPI-Server
+# Cron Scheduler Plugin for TSDIAPI-Server

 TSDIAPI-Cron is a plugin for the [TSDIAPI-Server](https://github.com/unbywyd/tsdiapi-server) framework, designed to simplify scheduling and managing cron jobs in TypeScript projects.
 It integrates seamlessly with the framework and utilizes `node-cron` for precise task scheduling.